phonglam3103/cas2smi/README.md

     git clone https://github.com/phonglam3103/cas2smi.git

-I will assume that you are familiar with virtual environment concept, for example [Anaconda](https://docs.anaconda.com/anaconda/install/index.html).As the script is fairly small, I would not expect any conflicts with other programs.
+I will assume that you are familiar with virtual environment concept, for example [Anaconda](https://docs.anaconda.com/anaconda/install/index.html).
+As the script is fairly small, I would not expect any conflicts with other programs.
 An example of setting up the environment:

     conda env create -f cas2smi/environment.yml
     conda activate cas2smi